Haemophilia B

 Blood is made up of different types of cells (red blood cells, white blood cells and platelets) all suspended in a straw-coloured liquid called plasma.
 Platelets are the cells responsible for making blood clot.
 When a blood vessel is injured, platelets clump together to block the injury site.
 They also start off a complicated chemical reaction to form a mesh made of a substance called fibrin.
 This complicated chemical reaction always follows a strict pattern – with each clotting protein (known as a coagulation factor) turned on in order.
 When all of the factors are turned on, the blood forms a clot which stops the injury site bleeding any further.

-Normally, there are a number of coagulation factors circulating in the blood, lying in wait to be turned on when an injury occurs.
+There are a number of coagulation factors circulating in the blood, lying in wait to be turned on when an injury occurs.
 If any one of the factors is missing from the body, the complicated chemical reaction described above will not happen as it should.
 This can lead to blood loss, which can be severe and life-threatening.
 Each coagulation factor is given a number from I to XIII – they are always written as Roman numerals – and the effects of the missing factor will vary.

 Haemophilia B is a type of clotting disorder.
 The specific coagulation factor that is missing or reduced in people with Haemophilia B is Factor IX.
 The severity of symptoms ranges from mild to severe depending on the amount of Factor IX present in the blood and its activity.

-Haemophilia B is caused by a mutation (change) on the Factor IX gene on the X-chromosome (specifically at location Xq27.1-q27-2), which means that only boys are affected and the mother is a carrier of the disease.
+X-chromosome (specifically at location Xq27.1-q27-2), which means that only boys are affected and the mother is a carrier of the disease.
 In most cases, this mutation is passed on from parent to child.
+However in around 1/3 of cases it will be a new variant in the child which occurs sporadically (out of the blue), with no family history of bleeding disorders.

 Human beings have about 30,000 to 40,000 different genes, each of which has a function in making an individual person.
 The genes are arranged in pairs (one of the pair from each parent) on 23 chromosomes – inevitably some of these genes are faulty.
-The chromosome that determines the gender of the child will either contain ‘XX’ (female) or ‘XY’ (male).

 Haemophilia B is inherited as an X-linked condition.
 As females have two ‘X’ chromosomes, the fault can be completely or partially overcome by the other healthy ‘X’ in the pair but in males, who only have one ‘X’, there is not another ‘X’ to provide a functioning gene.
 Unless there have been other affected boys in the family there may be no way of knowing whether the mother is a carrier, as most carriers remain healthy.